Gosh, it feels like ages since I last read a novel!

 3. pooh-pooh those who choose to wallow in “it”, as though to do so was a sign of weakness, cowardice or inaction.

 Well, I hope such folks will pick up this book, read it, and learn how wrong they are!

 Sure, everyone should hold a view and take a stand.
 Generally speaking.
 So go ahead.
 Pick a side, be it pro-choice (euthanasia) or pro-life (endurance).

-For each to decide how best to “handle” it.
+For each of us to judge how best to handle it.

 If ever it comes to that point when we need to.